Common Foxglove

 • Outcompetes native plants due to the natural succession process.

-Common Foxglove is found in the Sea to Sky region and its distribution is beyond landscape-level control.
-When Common Foxglove is present at high-priority locations and negatively impacting them, their control is considered a high priority.
+Common foxglove is found in the Sea to Sky region and its distribution is beyond landscape-level control.
+When Common foxglove is present at high-priority locations and negatively impacting them, their control is considered a high priority.

 Otherwise, the goal is to prevent it from spreading to new (uninfested) areas, and to control it where possible to limit its impact on biodiversity.

-Learn to identify Common Foxglove: use the images presented in this profile page to learn how to identify Common Foxglove.
+Learn to identify common foxglove: use the images presented in this profile page to learn how to identify common foxglove.

 DO: